danielepolencic/yahoo-finance/README.md

 # yahoo-finance

-a node wrapper to call the various yahoo finance apis.
+A node wrapper to call the various Yahoo!
+Finance API's.

 ## Install